eclipse-theia/theia-website/src/docs/tree_widget.md

 ];
 ```

 This business model now needs to be mapped to a hierarchy of tree nodes, so that it can be represented in a tree.
 These tree nodes are objects that satisfy the `TreeNode` interface, which primarily provides the `id` and `parent` properties.
-Each node in the tree is required to have an `id` that is unique within the tree _(Note: expect strange effects if your `id`s are not unique!)._ The `parent` property can be `undefined` initially, and will be managed by utility functions within the `CompoiteTreeNode` namespace, when adding child nodes.
+Each node in the tree is required to have an `id` that is unique within the tree _(Note: expect strange effects if your `id`s are not unique!)._ The `parent` property can be `undefined` initially, and will be managed by utility functions within the `CompositeTreeNode` namespace, when adding child nodes.
 More information on these utility functions can be found below.

 Since the `TreeNode` interface lacks a `children` property, it is only suitable for leaves in the tree.
 For container nodes, we need to use the interface `CompositeTreeNode` instead.